 Drinking lots of fluids and using salt water gargles (made by combining a cup of warm water and a teaspoon of salt) can often be helpful for easing the pain of a sore throat.
 Over-the-counter pain relievers and medicated lozenges and gargles can also temporarily soothe a sore throat.
 Get your doctor's approval before using any medications, including over-the-counter drugs, and don't use lozenges or gargles for more than a few days.
 Call your doctor if your throat is still sore after a couple of days or if it is severe.The medications could mask signs of strep throat, a bacterial infection that should be treated with antibiotics.

 Is an antiviral drug a commonly used flu treatment?

 Antiviral flu drugs are taken to decrease the severity and duration of flu symptoms.
 In some cases they may be used to prevent flu.
-They include baloxavir marboxil (Xofluza), oseltamivir (Tamiflu) or zanamivir (Relenza).
+They include baloxavir marboxil (Xofluza), oseltamivir (Tamiflu), peramivir (Rapivab), or zanamivir (Relenza).

-The first dose should be taken within 48 hours of the onset of symptoms.
-Talk to your doctor, because most antivirals do have side effects.
+Ideally, the first dose should be taken within 48 hours of the onset of symptoms.
+Talk to your doctor, if you are at increased risk for complications from the flu.
+People at high risk include infants, elderly, those with chronic illnesses, pregnant women, those with weak immune systems.
+Native American and Alaskan Natives.
+Most antivirals do have side effects.